Italy Digital Nomad Visa Guide (2024)

 Does Italy have a digital nomad visa?

-To date, Italy has been working on one visa specifically designed for digital nomads.
 The visa was introduced in a Decree in January 2022, and in March 2022, it was signed into law

 Who is eligible to apply for Italy’s digital nomad visa?

-• Citizens of countries that don’t belong to the European Union (EU citizens can stay in Italy for up to 3 months without registration),
+• Citizens of countries that don’t belong to the European Union (EU citizens can already stay in Italy for up to 3 months without registration),

 What documents do you need to apply for Italy’s digital nomad visa?